-The objective of the Compensation Committee is to establish base salary at a competitive level compared with comparable companies, with the exception of Mr. Hays' salary, as noted above, and the salary of Ms. Henricks, whose base salary the Compensation Committee set initially in 2012 at a level more than 20% above the median level of the comparable companies based on its subjective judgment of the value of Ms. Henricks' contributions to our company and the compensation level necessary to retain her.
+The objective of the Compensation Committee is to establish base salary at a competitive level compared with comparable companies, with the exception of Mr. Hays' salary, as noted above, and the salary of Susan L. Henricks, who served as our President and Chief Operating Officer until her resignation effective March 31, 2014.
+The Compensation Committee set Ms. Henricks' base salary initially in 2012 at a level more than 20% above the median level of the comparable companies based on its subjective judgment of the value of Ms. Henricks' contributions to our company and the compensation level necessary to hire her.
 Within the framework of offering competitive base salaries, we have historically attempted to minimize base salary increases in order to limit our exposure if we do not meet our objectives for financial growth under our incentive compensation program.
 Accordingly, based on comparable company information and the other factors noted above, the Compensation Committee generally reset executive salary levels at the time of each significant compensation review and did not adjust them except to reflect changes in responsibilities.
-Consistent with this practice, the Compensation Committee did not adjust the annual base salary of Mr. Hays for 2013.
-For the base salaries of Mr. Karas and Ms. Henricks, however, the Compensation Committee modified its historical approach with respect to 2013 base salaries.
-The Compensation Committee approved the increased base salaries for Mr. Karas and Ms. Henricks shown in the table below.
+Consistent with this practice, the Compensation Committee did not adjust the annual base salaries of any of our executive officers for 2014.